diogogpinto/filament-themes-full-guide/README.md

 > [!note]
 > All the changes you make to these files will render on ALL of your Filament panels in the project.

-Now let's do things the right way!
+Remember to the things the right way whenever possible.